check out our:

 "If I could only get myself to fall in love with you—you don't mind my speaking so openly to such an old acquaintance?"

 "Oh dear, not at all!" said Biddy.
 "Don't mind me."

 "If I could only get myself to do it, that would be the thing for me."

-This is Pip at his most charming.
-We love it when someone tells us that he wishes he could force himself to fall in love with us in order to solve all of his problems.
-We can’t help but feel like cough medicine or some other concoction meant to provide a cure.
-In this moment, Pip identifies his inability to control love as well as the way in which he has been blinded by love.
-He is so blind that he can’t see that Biddy is affected by his confession.
-Both Pip and Biddy are afflicted with unrequited love at this moment.
+Oh, Pip, you are such a charmer.
+We just love it when someone tells us that he wishes he could force himself to fall in love with us in order to solve all of his problems—it makes us feel just like cough medicine or extra-strength Advil.
+In this moment, Pip identifies his inability to control love as well as the way in which he's been blinded by love, but he's still so blind that he can't see that Biddy is TOTALLY IN LOVE WITH HIM.
+For now.

-According to Estella, she has never loved anything in her life.
-Not even her jewels.
-As readers, we never really ever get to know Estella, because the extent of her relationship with Pip is a few card games, some dark passage ways, and brief, cryptic conversations in which she tells Pip to stop loving her.
-Estella is almost inhuman or robotic in her lack of humanness, in her coldness, and in her lack of emotion.
+Estella has never loved anything in her life—not even her jewels.
+(Shocking, right?)
+We never really get to know Estella, because the extent of her relationship with Pip is a few card games, some dark passage ways, and brief, cryptic conversations in which she tells Pip to stop loving her.
+Gee.
+If that's not the basis for a lifelong love affair, we don't know what is.